-Salome Willemse lives in Vanrhynsdorp in the northwestern corner of the Western Cape, just south of one of South Africa’s most important centres of plant endemism, the Knersvlakte.
+Salome Willemse is a citizen scientist in Vanrhynsdorp, in the northwestern corner of the Western Cape, just south of one of South Africa’s most important centres of plant endemism, the Knersvlakte.
 For many years, the chief characteristic of this area was that it was a gap in all citizen science projects.
 Salome has been the catalyst that is leading the charge in filling that gap.

 We wanted to get to know Salome a little better, so we asked her a few questions.
-Here responses below provide great insight from this citizen science champion.
+Here responses below provide great insight from the perspective of this citizen scientist in Vanrhynsdorp.

 BDI: How did you become a citizen scientist?
 What got you going?